-The Department of Computer Science and Engineering offers a Bachelor of Science in Engineering with a concentration in Computer Systems Engineering (BSE CSE), and a minor in Computer Systems Engineering.
-The program is a fully-accredited Bachelor of Science in Engineering, Computer Systems Engineering degree program.
+The Department of Computer Science and Engineering in UAA's College of Engineering offers a Bachelor of Science in Computer Systems Engineering (BS), and a minor in Computer Systems Engineering.
+The program is a fully-accredited Bachelor of Science in Computer Systems Engineering degree program.
 Students are introduced to principles of mathematics and physics during the first two years of study along with introductory courses in fundamentals of computer hardware and programming.
 The third and fourth years consist of upper division courses applicable to computer systems along with computer systems engineering electives in the area of the students' interests.
 Students complete a project-oriented capstone course where they will apply their knowledge in computer systems engineering to solve challenging problems.
 Students also take courses on written and oral communication, humanities, social sciences, and fine arts to improve their communication skills and to put their profession into a broader societal context.

 Student Learning Outcomes

 The program has chosen the following set of program outcomes.
 It is expected that graduates from the program will have:

 *beginning 2015-2016, BSE Computer Systems Engineering degree will be replaced by a BS in Computer Systems Engineering

 Students majoring in another subject who wish to minor in Computer Systems Engineering must complete the following requirements.

 1. Complete the five required courses (18)

 2. Complete 6 credits of additional upper division CSCE-prefixed courses.

 3. A total of 24 credits are required for the minor.